teaching-FEEC/dgm-2025.2/projects/hyperskin/README.md

 Therefore, the combined evidence shows that synthetic data is useful and informative, but cannot fully substitute real hyperspectral dermoscopy images for melanoma classification.
 Synthetic lesions support generalization and capture key spectral structures, but their reduced variability and class-dependent inconsistencies limit their ability to replace real datasets.
 They function best as a complement, not as a replacement.

 # Limitations
-Our approach is limited by the small size and narrow diversity of the available hyperspectral melanoma dataset.
-Because the training set contains relatively few examples,  with limited variation in lesion shape, texture, and spectral patterns, the generative models end up learning a restricted and more specific distribution.
-As a result, the synthetic images tend to replicate the biases present in the training set rather than representing the broader variability of real-world skin lesions true distribution of our class.
+Our approach is constrained by the small size and limited diversity of the available hyperspectral melanoma dataset.
+With fewer than 100 samples and the generative models learn only a narrow distribution.
+This results in a variability between data subsets in the classification model, and inconscistent metrics between validation and test.

-When these synthetic images are added to the classifier’s training set, they reinforce the same dataset biases, improving performance on the validation subset, which comes from the same distribution as the training data.
-However, the classifier’s performance drops on the independent test set, showing that the synthetic data does not improve generalization.
-Lastly, another limitation is that all experiments were performed on a single hyperspectral dataset, so the findings are not yet validated across different acquisition systems and populations.
+Another limitation concerns the evaluation metrics used to assess spectral and perceptual fidelity.
+Metrics such as FID are commonly applied to large datasets, where statistical estimates are stable.
+When applied to very small datasets, their reliability decreases, raising questions about how trustworthy or comparable these results are.
+This issue is particularly relevant for FID: because hyperspectral images contain more than three channels, adapting InceptionV3 to accept a higher number of bands alters the pretrained weights, making the resulting FID values incomparable with those reported in the literature for standard RGB-based generative models.
+Finally, all experiments were conducted using a single hyperspectral dataset, limited to one acquisition device and one patient population.
+As a result, the findings are dataset-specific and may not generalize to other sensors, clinical settings, or demographic groups.
 # Future Work

-Future improvements to this project can focus on enhancing spectral realism experimenting different loss functions, improving classifier robustness, and validating the generality of the results:
+Future improvements to this project can focus on enhancing spectral realism experimenting different loss functions, improving classifier robustness, and validating the generality and explainability of the results.

 - Use SAM as a loss function: Since the classifiers that performed best were trained with synthetic data showing the lowest SAM values, Spectral Angle Mapper can be integrated directly into the generator loss to penalize spectral distortion and improve spectral fidelity.

-- Explore additional hyperspectral losses: To better preserve the shape and structure of hyperspectral signatures, other spectral-aware losses can be incorporated into model training, such as:
+- Explore additional hyperspectral losses: To better preserve the shape and structure of hyperspectral signatures, other spectral-aware losses can be incorporated into model training.

-  - SID (Spectral Information Divergence): measures divergence between spectra and captures nonlinear distortions.
-  - Hybrid Loss: Combines Spectral loss such as SAD, and spatial loss such as MSE, to improve both information regarding HSI images
+- Integrate the generator with the classifier, in order to use the loss of the classifier as feedback to the generator loss.
+This yields to a generative model that produces useful images instead of high-fidelity images.

 - Evaluate generalization across datasets: The entire pipeline of generation, augmentation, and classification should be tested on additional hyperspectral skin-lesion datasets to assess whether synthetic data improves generalization.